5afe/safe/specs/replace_browser_extension/01_main.rst

 1. 1.
 Open the app.
 Before the main screen is displayed, the "Unlock" screen shows up requiring unlocking the app.

-4.16.
 In-between App Termination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Preconditions
 +++++++++++++